NOT JUST A TEMECULA PROCESS SERVING COMPANY !

 HOW DO I FIND A REGISTERED PROCESS SERVER THAT I CAN TRUST AND WHO KNOWS THE LAW REGARDING SERVICE OF PROCESS?

 In California there is an Association for Registered Process Servers called the California Association for Legal Support Professionals or CALSPro.
 In order to become a CALSPro member you have to have been an RPS for at least 2 years.
 You also have to have 2 letters of recommendation from attorneys who have been using you as a process server.

 CALSPro understands that this industry needs more education and they are a source of education for an RPS who wants to learn and understand this profession.
 Through CALSPro is the industry’s only designation program, the Certified California Process Server or CCPS.
 To be a CCPS you must complete the educational course requirements and pass a test that insures that you understand the laws regarding service of process.
 Many an RPS has taken this test and failed, so it is not an entry level exam by any means.
 It is designed to set apart those RPS that are true educated Professionals in this industry

-WHEN CHOOSING AN RPS SHOULDN’T YOU CHOOSE ONE THAT HAS THE DESIRE TO BE THE BEST IN HIS/HER FIELD?
+WHEN CHOOSING A REGISTERED PROCESS SERVER SHOULDN’T YOU CHOOSE ONE THAT HAS THE DESIRE TO BE THE BEST IN HIS/HER FIELD?

 Roy G. Black, CCPS, President/CEO of Temecula Attorney Services Company, Inc.